anagaev/cv4ue/README.md

 <img src="README_source/ue_00018.png" width=30% height=30%>

 I didn’t figure out who to fix it.
 I only found [this discussion on the official UE forum](https://forums.unrealengine.com/t/solved-ue5-mass-ai-some-traits-are-requiring-the-presence-of-fragments-which-are-missing/691512).
 Anyways, the simulation works.
-At 8:02, don’t close DA_CrowdAgent, but expand the StateTree fragment and create a StateTree by this way.
+At 8:02, don’t close `DA_CrowdAgent`, but expand the StateTree fragment and create a StateTree by this way.
 I don’t know (likely a bug) why but the way presented in the video doesn’t work : it is impossible to select the StateTree in the fragment setting.

 <img src="README_source/ue_00016.png" width=50% height=50%>